KQRS-FM: Pop culture

-In the 1996 Christmas-themed movie Jingle All the Way, the character played by Arnold Schwarzenegger calls KQRS during a contest in an effort to win a rare toy doll for his child.
-He gets through and answers the question correctly but finds out that he only won a gift certificate.
+In the 1996 Christmas-themed movie Jingle All the Way, the character played by Arnold Schwarzenegger calls KQRS during a contest in an effort to win a rare toy doll for his son.
+He gets through and answers the question correctly only to find out he only won a gift certificate.
 The film is set in and was shot in the Twin Cities.